Glass milk bottle: United States

 The Original Thatcher is one of the most desirable milk bottles for collectors.
-The patent for the glass dome lid is dated April 27, 1886.
+The patent for the glass dome lid was dated April 27, 1886.
 There are several variations of this early milk bottle and many reproductions.
 During this time period, many types of bottles were being used to hold and distribute milk.
 These include a pop bottle type with a wire clamp, used by the Chicago Sterilized Milk Company, Sweet Clover, and others.
-Fruit jars were also used, but only the Cohansey Glass Manufacturing plant made them with dairy names embossed on them.
+Fruit jars were also used, but only the Cohansey Glass Manufacturing plant made them with dairy names embossed.

 The Commonsense Milk Bottle with the first cap seat was developed as an economical means for sealing a reusable milk bottle by the Thatcher Manufacturing Company around 1900.
 Most bottles produced after this time have a cap seat.

 By the 1920s, glass milk bottles had become the norm in the UK after slowly being introduced from the US before World War I.

 Milk bottles before the 1930s were round in shape.
-In 1935 slender-neck bottles were introduced in the UK.
-In the 1940s, a square squat bottle became the more popular style.
+However, in 1935, slender-neck bottles were introduced in the UK.
+In the 1940s, the square squat bottle became the more popular style.
 Milk bottles since the 1930s have used pyroglaze or ACL (Applied Color Label) to identify the bottles.
 Before the 1930s, names were embossed on milk bottles using a slug plate.
 The name was impressed on the slug plate, then it was inserted into the mold used to make the bottle – the result was the embossed name on the bottle.
 In 1980 a new bottle, nicknamed "dumpy," was introduced in the UK where it remains the standard now.

 During the Second World War misuse or hoarding of milk bottles was made illegal in the United Kingdom.
 2.5 million bottles were rescued.
-Milk Vessels Recovery Limited was founded in 1920 and engaged in recovery of aluminum bottle tops.
+Milk Vessels Recovery Limited was founded in 1920 and engaged in recovery of aluminium bottle tops.

 From the 1960s onward in the United States, with improvements in shipping and storage materials, glass bottles have almost completely been replaced with either LDPE coated paper cartons or recyclable HDPE plastic containers (such as square milk jugs), depending on the brand.
 These paper and plastic containers are lighter, cheaper and safer to both manufacture and ship to consumers.

 In 1975, 94% of milk in the UK was in glass bottles, but as of 2012 this number was down to 4%.

 There are concerns among a few Americans as to the quality and safety of industrialized milk.
 The local non-homogenized milk industry has seen a popular resurgence in certain markets in the US in the last decade or so.
 Because of this, the use of glass bottles in local or regional, non-industrial milk distribution has become an increasingly common sight.